What Dealer Paid for Car: How to Find the Real Number

 | Salvage auction (repaired) | 40-70%+ | High risk, high margin |

 A 20-30% markup on a clean vehicle is standard business.
-A 50%+ markup—especially on a vehicle with auction damage history—is a red flag.
+A 50%+ markup, especially on a vehicle with auction damage history, is a red flag worth investigating before you commit.

 Watch for Salvage Flips

 Dealers who buy damaged cars at salvage auction, repair them, and sell at retail often have the highest markups.
 They might pay $12,000 for a damaged vehicle, spend $3,000 on repairs, and list it for $22,000.
-VinPassed shows you this entire chain.
+VinPassed shows you this entire chain including the pre-repair auction photos.
 This is one way dealers hide accident history.

 How to Use What Dealer Paid for Car to Negotiate